Streamline-TS/mcp-runner/ARCHITECTURE.md

     *   Events include server status changes, tool call responses, and errors.

 4.  **Tool Calls**:
-    *   Clients can make tool calls to MCP servers via the `/servers/{server}/tools/{tool}` endpoint.
+    *   Clients can make tool calls to MCP servers via the `/tool` endpoint or the `/jsonrpc` endpoint.
     *   The proxy retrieves the corresponding `McpClient` from the runner.
-    *   Tool calls are forwarded to the server, and responses are sent back to the client as SSE events.
+    *   Tool calls are forwarded to the server, and responses are sent back to the client via HTTP response or as SSE events.

 5.  **Server Updates**:
     *   The `McpRunner` sends server status updates to the proxy via the `SSEProxyHandle`.
-    *   Updates are processed by the `ServerManager` and broadcast as events to subscribed clients.
+    *   Updates are processed and broadcast as events to subscribed clients.

 6.  **Proxy Shutdown**:
     *   The `SSEProxyHandle::shutdown()` method signals the proxy to stop accepting new connections.
-    *   The proxy gracefully terminates all active connections and background tasks.
+    *   Actix Web server is gracefully shut down, terminating all active connections and tasks.

 ### Security Considerations

-*   **Authentication**: The proxy supports bearer token authentication for securing access.
-More authentication methods to come.
+*   **Authentication**: The proxy supports bearer token authentication for securing access using Actix Web middleware.
 *   **Server Allowlist**: Only servers explicitly allowed in the configuration can be accessed.
+*   **CORS Support**: Built-in Cross-Origin Resource Sharing support for web browser clients.
 *   **Error Handling**: Comprehensive error handling prevents information leakage and improves reliability.

 ### Configuration